qiaolinhan/FireDetection/README.md

 03-31-2020:
 Changed the learningrate picking method in `Smokesegmentation1.ipynb` with the help of fast.ai: https://course.fast.ai/videos/?lesson=5 46:30, method of Sylvian.
 The ACC increased from 85% to 89%.
 Next step is going to separate the fog and smoke.

+04-04-2020:
+New package `Pythonrobotic` may be used.
+Pathplanning:grid algorithm or A star algorithm.